The Mentor’s Table podcast: S2E11 Making Space for the Sacred & My Advent Rhythms

 On Instagram @joyabaddotcom

 Stay up to date on all our conversations and the resources I’m creating for you by subscribing to my monthly newsletter on joyabad.com.
-Our next episode will drop on Wednesday, December 4th.
+Our next episode in our Summer Replay series will drop on Wednesday, July 9th.
 Subscribe now wherever you listen to podcasts so you don’t miss it.